 Is it time to pivot your photography business?

 Times have changed and a shift has taken place over the years from generation to generation.
 A shift that has featured the rise of many successful entrepreneurs like yourself that don’t follow a “traditional” career path.
 New studies have shown that the average person is said to now have 15 career changes in their life.
 As the days of picking a career path young and sticking to it are gone.
-We are now lucky enough to be afforded the opportunity to embrace change so often in our lives.
+We are now lucky enough to be afforded the opportunity to embrace change and pivot in new directions so often in our lives.
 But how do you know when it's time to make a change in your photography business?
 In order to answer this I invite you to ask yourself a series of questions.

 - What does success look like to YOU?

 2. What goals do YOU need to meet in order to get there?